 Driving the Dream harnesses the power of the helping organizations in Memphis to support the poor on their path from poverty to self-sufficiency – achieving positive, permanent change in their lives.

-Catholic Charities of West Tennessee is one of two care coordination hubs leading this approach in Memphis, designated and funded by the United Way of the Mid-South.
+Catholic Charities of West Tennessee is one of four care coordination hubs leading this approach in Memphis, designated and funded by the United Way of the Mid-South.

 As a hub, Catholic Charities serves as the clients’ point of entry, the data tracking center and the follow-up service to ensure accountability by both the clients and the supporting agencies.